petterssonb/yt-mp3-converter-py/README.md

 Always wanted to use a "converter" app to add songs from yt to my spotify playlist.
 So made this for fun and to play around with customtkinter which is a more modern version of tkinter.
 Will add more functionality in the future so keep a heads up for updates :)

-Click the link to see the customtkinter repo for yourself:
+Click the link below to see the customtkinter repo for yourself:

 [CustomTkinter Repo](https://github.com/TomSchimansky/CustomTkinter)